Specus

 Dish Names as Cultural Position

 Italian regional cooking has always carried memory as a formal ingredient.
 Specus makes that explicit in its dish naming.
 Titles such as "Quel viaggio che non scordo" ("This journey I'll never forget") and "Dal 2014" ("From 2014") place the food inside a narrative of personal and local time rather than the more neutral, ingredient-led names common in contemporary Italian fine dining.
-This is not nostalgia as marketing: it is a claim about what the food is doing.
+It is a claim about what the food is doing.
 Dishes named for years and remembered trips are declaring that the kitchen's reference points are specific, local, and rooted in experience rather than in culinary trend cycles.

 The Dessert Argument